department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/community-care/research-findings.md

 __We can understand how to simplify the search experience in Facility Locator.__

 Finding: __Partially True__
 * Sub-specialties: Most Community Care Managers do not think that sub-specialties are something most Veterans understand.
-They might know a term such as podiatry or cardiology, but the sub-categories are often beyond laymen's terms.
+They might know a term such as podiatry or cardiology, but the sub-specialties are often beyond laymen's terms.
 * Type-ahead can also be problematic due to unfamiliarity with search terms.
 * As a separate issue (but which impacts the quality of Facility Locator search results), there are gaps in provider data in PPMS.
 Facility Locator depends on PPMS for Community Care search results.
 See VAOS findings below for further details.